nuwave/lighthouse/docs/master/api-reference/directives.md

   builder: String

   """
-  Reference a function that resolves the field by directly returning data in a `LengthAwarePaginator` instance.
+  Reference a function that resolves the field by directly returning data in a Paginator instance.
   Mutually exclusive with `builder` and `model`.
 Not compatible with `scopes` and builder arguments such as `@eq`.
   Consists of two parts: a class name and a method name, seperated by an `@` symbol.
   If you pass only a class name, the method name defaults to `__invoke`.